iam-peekay/personal-website/content/posts/2019-09-04-is-the-world-flat.md

 It’s been amazing to see this community of critical thinkers come together to form a **movement**.
 The last thing we want is a world full of people who are easy to manipulate and end up making bad decisions based on flawed logic and thinking.

-[TruStory](https://beta.trustory.io/) is my contribution to helping this cause.
+[TruStory](https://beta.trustory.io/) is our contribution to helping this cause.
 What about you?